aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-csv-text-template/_index.md

 ---
-title: Save As CSV, Text, and Template in Aspose.Tasks
+title: Save Project as Template, CSV, and Text with Aspose.Tasks for Java
-linktitle: Save As CSV, Text, and Template in Aspose.Tasks
+linktitle: Save Project as Template, CSV, and Text with Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
-description: Learn how to save Microsoft Project files in CSV, Text, and Template formats using Aspose.Tasks for Java.
+description: Learn how to save project as template, export MPP to CSV, and convert MPP to text using Aspose.Tasks for Java.
 weight: 16
 url: /java/project-file-operations/save-csv-text-template/
+date: 2025-12-21
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save As CSV, Text, and Template in Aspose.Tasks
+# Save Project as Template, CSV, and Text with Aspise.Tasks

 ## Introduction
-In this tutorial, we'll explore how to save project files in various formats like CSV, Text, and Template using Aspose.Tasks for Java.
-Aspose.Tasks is a powerful Java library that allows developers to work with Microsoft Project files without the need for Microsoft Project to be installed.
+In this tutorial, you'll discover **how to save project as template** and also how to export your Microsoft Project (MPP) files to CSV and plain‑text formats using the Aspose.Tasks library for Java.
+Whether you need to create a reusable project template, generate CSV reports for analytics, or produce simple text extracts for integration, these steps will guide you through the process quickly and efficiently.

+## Quick Answers
+- **Can I export MPP to CSV?** Yes – use `project.save(..., SaveFileFormat.CSV)`.
+- **How to export text?** Save with `SaveFileFormat.TEXT`.
+- **What does “save project as template” do?** It creates an `.mpt` file that strips actual and baseline values, ready for reuse.
+- **Do I need a license?** A trial is available; a commercial license is required for production.
+- **Which Java version is required?** Java 8+ is supported.

+## What is “save project as template”?
+Saving a project as a template (`.mpt`) captures the structure, task hierarchy, and resource assignments while removing the actual start/finish dates and baseline data.
+This makes the template ideal for re‑using a standard project layout across multiple new projects.

+## Why use Aspose.Tasks for Java?
+Aspose.Tasks lets you manipulate Microsoft Project files without installing Microsoft Project itself.
+It supports **how to export MPP**, **how to export text**, and **convert MPP to CSV**, all from pure Java code, which is perfect for server‑side automation, CI pipelines, or desktop utilities.

 ## Prerequisites
-Before we begin, make sure you have the following prerequisites:
+Before we begin, ensure you have:

-1. Java Development Kit (JDK) installed on your system.
+1. Java Development Kit (JDK) 8 or higher installed.
-2. Aspose.Tasks for Java library downloaded and configured in your Java project.
-You can download it from [here](https://releases.aspose.com/tasks/java/).
+2. Aspose.Tasks for Java library added to your project.
+Download it from [here](https://releases.aspose.com/tasks/java/).
-3. Basic knowledge of Java programming language.
+3. Basic familiarity with Java syntax and Maven/Gradle project setup.

 ## Import Packages
-First, you need to import the necessary packages in your Java file:
+First, import the required classes in your Java source file:

 ```java
 import java.io.IOException;
 import com.aspose.tasks.*;
 ```

-## Save Project As CSV
+## Save Project as CSV (Export MPP to CSV)
-Let's break down the steps to save a project as CSV:
+Exporting an MPP file to CSV is useful for data analysis in Excel or BI tools.

 ### Step 1: Load the Project
 ```java
 String projectName = "YourProject.mpp";
 Project project = new Project(projectName);
 ```

 ### Step 2: Save as CSV
 ```java
 String csvFileName = "output.csv";
 project.save(csvFileName, com.aspose.tasks.SaveFileFormat.CSV);
 ```

-## Save Project As Text
+## Save Project as Text (How to Export Text)
-Here's how you can save a project as Text:
+If you need a plain‑text representation of tasks, resources, or assignments, save the project as a text file.

 ### Step 1: Load the Project
 ```java
 String projectName = "YourProject.mpp";
 Project project = new Project(projectName);
 ```

 ### Step 2: Save as Text
 ```java
 String textFileName = "output.txt";
 project.save(textFileName, com.aspose.tasks.SaveFileFormat.TEXT);
 ```

-## Save Project As Template
+## Save Project as Template (Create Project Template Java)
-Saving a project as a template involves the following steps:
+Creating a reusable template removes actual dates and baselines, leaving a clean skeleton for new projects.

 ### Step 1: Load the Project
 ```java
 String projectName = "YourProject.mpp";
 Project project = new Project(projectName);
 ```

 ### Step 2: Set Template Options
 ```java
 SaveTemplateOptions options = new SaveTemplateOptions();
 options.setRemoveActualValues(true);
 options.setRemoveBaselineValues(true);
 ```

 ### Step 3: Save as Template
 ```java
 String templateName = "output.mpt";
 project.saveAsTemplate(templateName, options);
 ```

+## Common Issues & Tips
+- **File Not Found:** Ensure the path to `YourProject.mpp` is correct or use an absolute path.
+- **License Exceptions:** Without a valid license, the library runs in evaluation mode and may add watermarks.
+Apply your license early in the code (`License license = new License(); license.setLicense("Aspose.Tasks.Java.lic");`).
+- **Large Projects:** For very large MPP files, consider increasing the JVM heap size (`-Xmx2g`) to avoid `OutOfMemoryError`.

 ## Conclusion
-In this tutorial, we've learned how to save Microsoft Project files as CSV, Text, and Template using Aspose.Tasks for Java.
-With these simple steps, you can efficiently manage your project files in various formats, enhancing your productivity as a Java developer.
+We've covered **how to save project as template**, as well as how to **export MPP to CSV** and **convert MPP to text** using Aspose.Tasks for Java.
+These capabilities let you automate project data handling, generate reusable templates, and integrate project information into other systems—all without needing Microsoft Project installed.

 ## FAQ's
 ### Q: Can Aspose.Tasks for Java handle complex project files?
 A: Absolutely!
 Aspose.Tasks for Java can handle projects of varying complexity with ease, providing comprehensive support for Microsoft Project file formats.
 ### Q: Is there a trial version available for Aspose.Tasks for Java?
 A: Yes, you can get a free trial of Aspose.Tasks for Java from [here](https://releases.aspose.com/).
 ### Q: Where can I find support for Aspose.Tasks for Java?
 A: You can visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for any assistance or queries regarding Aspose.Tasks for Java.
 ### Q: Can I purchase a temporary license for Aspose.Tasks for Java?
 A: Yes, you can purchase a temporary license from [here](https://purchase.aspose.com/temporary-license/), allowing you to evaluate the full potential of the library.
 ### Q: Is Aspose.Tasks for Java compatible with different operating systems?
 A: Yes, Aspose.Tasks for Java is compatible with various operating systems, including Windows, macOS, and Linux.